 - Whether you are intending to take the Horizon programme at any of your preferred universities

 - A statement about your language ability (only for students who will be taught in another language while abroad): this statement should mention your current language level, how you reached that level, and what plans you have to improve your language prior to departure.
-Language requirements for each partner university are listed on the VLE and on the paper partner lists available from the Study Abroad Office.
+Language requirements for each partner university are listed on Minerva and on the paper partner lists available from the Study Abroad office.
 Guidance about the different language levels and demonstrating your language proficiency can be found in Languages.

 The selection process

 The University of Leeds Study Abroad Selection Committee reviews all applications and allocates you a place at one of your preferred universities, considering them as listed in order of preference.
-Where you are placed will depend on the competition levels.
-Your application will not be sent to your potential host universities.
+Where you are placed will depend on the competition levels for your preferred universities.
+This is an internal selection process and your application will not be sent to your potential host universities at this stage.

-You will receive notification by email and letter of whether your application has been successful over the university Christmas holiday, usually around 20th December by email in the first instance.
+You will receive notification by email and letter of whether your application has been successful over the University Christmas holidays, usually around 20th December by email in the first instance.
 The date will vary depending on various checks being carried out post-selection by the Study Abroad office.